-Most people with microscopic hematuria do not have symptoms.
-People with gross hematuria have urine that is pink, red, or cola-colored due to the presence of red blood cells (RBCs).
+People with gross hematuria have urine that is pink, red, or brown.
 Even a small amount of blood in the urine can cause urine to change color.
-In most cases, people with gross hematuria do not have other symptoms.
-However, people with gross hematuria that includes blood clots in the urine may have bladder pain or pain in the back.
+In most cases, people with gross hematuria do not have other signs and symptoms.
+People with gross hematuria that includes blood clots in the urine may have bladder pain or pain in the back.

 How is hematuria diagnosed?

 - Blood test.
-A blood test involves drawing blood at a health care provider’s office or commercial facility and sending the sample to a lab for analysis.
-A blood test can show the presence of high levels of creatinine, a waste product of normal muscle breakdown, which may indicate kidney disease.
+A blood test involves drawing blood at a health care professional’s office or a commercial facility and sending the sample to a lab for analysis.
+A blood test can detect high levels of creatinine, a waste product of normal muscle breakdown, which may indicate kidney disease.
 Other blood tests may detect signs of autoimmune diseases, such as lupus, or other diseases, such as prostate cancer, which can cause hematuria.

 How is hematuria treated?

 Health care professionals treat hematuria by treating its underlying cause.
 If no serious condition is causing a patient’s hematuria, he or she typically does not need treatment.

 Researchers have not found that eating, diet, and nutrition play a role in causing or preventing hematuria.

 - Hematuria is the presence of blood in a person’s urine.
 Gross hematuria is when a person can see the blood in his or her urine, and microscopic hematuria is when a person cannot see the blood in his or her urine, yet a health care professional can see it under a microscope.

 - The causes of hematuria include vigorous exercise and sexual activity, among others.

 - More serious causes of hematuria include kidney or bladder cancer; inflammation of the kidney, urethra, bladder, or prostate; and polycystic kidney disease, among other causes.